 There can be no debating the fact that the UK’s roads are now busier than they have ever been.
 Whilst this has inevitably led to greater congestion and longer journey times, something that is often ignored is the role that technology can play in making life easier for those who know how to use it to their advantage.

-Many of the newer sat nav devices, whether ‘off the shelf’ or built into a car’s interactive dashboard, come equipped with intelligent, congestion-detecting systems that are able to alert the driver when they are heading in the direction of heavy traffic.
-You will be pleased to learn that many of the new and used cars available at our Exeter and Plymouth Mercedes dealerships – as well as those for sale at our Taunton and Truro locations – come equipped with state-of-the-art COMAND technology, into which live traffic updates can be integrated.
+Many of the newer sat nav devices, whether ‘off the shelf’ or built into a car’s interactive dashboard, come equipped with intelligent, congestion-detecting systems that are able to alert the driver when they are heading in the direction of heavy holiday traffic.
+You will be pleased to learn that many of the new and used cars available at our dealerships come equipped with state-of-the-art COMAND technology, into which live traffic updates can be integrated.

 If your vehicle does not have this capability, however, you can also use your smartphone to download one of the community-based apps that rely on crowdsourced information to deliver accurate, real-time traffic and road data.
 Whilst there are several such platforms available, it is widely agreed that the Waze app is one of the best – if not the best – of its kind.
 Just remember to make sure that you only ever use the app when stationary or have one of your passengers do it on your behalf; no matter how bad the traffic jam is, it’s not worth risking your family’s safety over!